Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Part 4 - Writing the Code

-Since I was not familiar with the ESP-IDF framework, I had to allocate a lot of time to getting familiar.
-I’ll be omitting most of the boring aspects of the process (reading documentation/datasheets, debugging, etc) and focusing on showing how I structured the project, adding useful information as I go on.
+Since I was not familiar with ESP-IDF, I had to allocate a lot of time to get familiar, so I will be omitting much of the boring information (reading documentation/datasheets, debugging, etc) and focus on how I structured the project and made coding decisions instead.

-Click here to access the GitHub repository for the project and here for the PN532 manual.
+Here is my GitHub repository for the project and here is the user manual for the PN532 chip.

 void PN532_WriteCommand(INT8U *cmd, INT8U cmd_length) {